Church Hill Ravensthorpe Northampton, NN6 8EP, United Kingdom

-The church in Ravensthorpe plays an active part of village life, and is particularly well supported by the wider village for the traditional church and rural festivals over the year, and valued for family events including weddings, funerals and baptisms.
+The church in Ravensthorpe is at the heart of village life and is warmly supported by the whole community.
+It plays a central role in traditional church and rural festivals throughout the year and is a valued setting for family occasions such as weddings, funerals, and baptisms.

-Services are held on the first, third and fourth Sunday of each month.
-We offer a chance for the congregations to share fellowship over refreshments.
+Services are held on the first, third, and fourth Sundays of each month, with time afterwards to enjoy fellowship and friendly conversation over refreshments.

-The church also provides a monthly village and church newsletter, delivered to all properties in the village.
+The church also produces a monthly newsletter for the village and church community, which is delivered to every home in Ravensthorpe.

 Click here to see our services